eoli3n/eoli3n.github.io/_posts/2021-12-10-monitoring.md

      web files group = netdata
 ```

-Netdata seems to be clever, it check a lots of things, but I would like a more declarative solution, to check and alert anything I need.
+Netdata seems to be clever, it checks a lots of things, but I would like a more declarative solution, to check and alert anything I need.

 ### Declarative and lightweight solution : Monit